We Built the Saturn V (2017)

 Please leave your insults at home when you go on the internet.

-• naavis an hour ago
+• naavis 7 months ago

 Virtually every profession is also more forgiving to failures.

-• starspangled 9 hours ago
+• starspangled 7 months ago

 If it continued to be built as government projects by the same old military industrial corporation contractors?
 Yes I sure can imagine the unit cost, but "astronomical" is the word that comes to mind, rather than affordable.